 Of Mice and Men by John Steinbeck

-George and Lenny are the best of friends but not everyone understands them.
+George and Lennie are the best of friends but not everyone understands them.
 They always have each other to get through tough times during their lives.
 Lennie is different from most people.
 He appears to be child-like and doesn’t understand the world around him.
 They begin work on a farm with the hope of a bright future ahead of them.
 The book deals with racism, prejudice and portrays a friendship many could only dream of having.
 Make sure you have plenty of tissues for this one!

 Page count: 112